Boonton High School

 Boonton High School is a comprehensive four-year public high school that serves students in ninth through twelfth grades from Boonton, in Morris County, in the U.S. state of New Jersey, operating as part of the Boonton Public Schools.
 The school is accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools until July 2029 and has been accredited since 1928.

-As of the 2023–24 school year, the school had an enrollment of 656 students and 59.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
-There were 149 students (22.7% of enrollment) eligible for free lunch and 33 (5.0% of students) eligible for reduced-cost lunch.
+As of the 2024–25 school year, the school had an enrollment of 646 students and 62.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.4:1.
+There were 177 students (27.4% of enrollment) eligible for free lunch and 33 (5.1% of students) eligible for reduced-cost lunch.

 The high school serves students from Boonton and approximately 300 students from Lincoln Park, who attend as part of a sending/receiving relationship with the Lincoln Park Public Schools.
 The two districts had sought to sever the more-than-50-year-old relationship, citing cost savings that could be achieved by both districts and complaints by Lincoln Park that it is granted only one seat on the Boonton Public Schools' Board of Education.
 In April 2006, the Commissioner of the New Jersey Department of Education rejected the request.

 History

+The school formally opened in 1875, with the first class graduating the following year.
+The first building dedicated for use as a high school was constructed in 1897 at the site that became the location of John Hill School in 1922.

+Starting with the 1930–31 school year, students from Lincoln Park were formally assigned by the state to attend Boonton High School, with 62 students being sent there to attend for grades 9–12, before which they could attend the high school of their choice by paying tuition.

-Students from Parsippany–Troy Hills had attended the high school as part of a sending/receiving relationship with the Parsippany–Troy Hills School District until Parsippany High School opened for the 1956-57 school year, leaving students attending from Boonton Township, Lincoln Park and Montville Township.
+Students from Parsippany–Troy Hills had attended the high school as part of a sending/receiving relationship with the Parsippany–Troy Hills School District until Parsippany High School opened for the 1956-57 school year, leaving students attending from Boonton Township, Lincoln Park and Montville.

+The relationship with Montville ended starting in 1968, with the opening of Montville Township High School for freshmen, a process that was completed in 191.
+Boonton Township left in 1992 after establishing a sending/receiving relationship with Mountain Lakes.